unit8co/darts/README.md

 * **Regression Models:** It is possible to plug-in any scikit-learn compatible model to obtain forecasts as functions of lagged values of the target series and covariates.

-* **Training with sample weights:** All global models support being trained with sample weights.
+* **Training with Sample Weights:** All global models support being trained with sample weights.
 They can be applied to each observation, forecasted time step and target column.

 * **Forecast Start Shifting:** All global models support training and prediction on a shifted output window.